-In the last two years, he has presented 3 current affairs documentaries for BBC1 Paxman on Brussels: Who Really Rules Us?; Paxman on Trump v Clinton: Divided America, and Trump’s First 100 Days and a 4-part film series for Channel 4 about British rivers in 2016 and 2017.
-Jeremy presented Have I Got News For You for the first time in April this year.
+In the last few years, he has presented 3 current affairs documentaries for BBC1 Paxman on Brussels: Who Really Rules Us?, Paxman on Trump v Clinton: Divided America and Trump’s First 100 Days.
+In February 2019, his two-part documentary PAXMAN ON THE QUEEN’S CHILDREN was broadcast on Channel 5.

 His 2014 one-man show PAXO at the Edinburgh Festival Fringe was a critically acclaimed sell-out.

 Jeremy Paxman was born in Yorkshire in 1950, educated at Malvern College in Worcestershire and received his degree (in English) from St Catharine's College, Cambridge.
 He is an honorary fellow there, and a Fellow by Special Election at St Edmund Hall, Oxford.
-He holds honorary doctorates from Leeds, Bradford, Exeter, Northumberland, and the Open University.
+He holds honorary doctorates from Leeds, Bradford and the Open University.

 He is the author of ten books, including The English - Portrait of a People; The Political Animal; On Royalty; The Victorians; Empire - What Ruling the World Did to the British.
 Great Britain’s Great War was published in October 2013.
-His memoirs A Life in Questions appeared in October 2016.
+His memoirs A Life in Questions was published in October 2016.
 He is currently writing a book about coal.

 His charitable interests include homelessness, mental health and education.
 In his spare time, he goes fly-fishing and is the editor of Fish, Fishing and the Meaning of Life.
 He doesn’t go anywhere without Derek, his rescue dog.